nacho319/internationalization/draft-ietf-nfsv4-internationalization.md

 comparison:

 * Providing a comparison function which is form-insensitive only.
 For any string, whether normalized or not, this function will determine it to be equivalent to all canonically equivalent strings, including but not limited, to the normalized forms NFC and NFD

 * Providing a comparison function which is both form-insensitive and case-insensitive.
 This function will determine strings that only differ in case to be equal but will also be form-insensitive, as described above.

-The non-normative guidance provided in this Appendix is intended to be helpful in dealing with two distinct implementation areas:
+The non-normative guidance provided in this Appendix is intended to be helpful in dealing with two distinct implementation areas: **FIXME**

 * Implementation of server-side file systems intended to be accessed as UTF8-aware file systems using NFSv4 protocols.
 While it is often the case that such file systems are developed by separate organizations from those concerned with NFSv4 server development, the internationalization- related requirements specified in this document must be adhered to for successful inter-operation when using UTF8-aware file systems, making this implementation guidance apropos despite any potential organizational barriers.

 * Implementation of NFSv4 clients that might need to provide matching internationalization-related handling for reason discussed in
   {{EQUIV-clcache}}.

 There are three basic reasons that two strings being compared might be canonically equivalent even though not identical.
 For each such reason, the implementation will be similar in the cases in which form-insensitive comparison (only) is being done and in which the comparison is both case-insensitive and form- insensitive.

 * Two strings may differ only because each has a different one of two code points that are essentially the same.
 Three code points assigned to represent units, are essentially equivalent to the character denoting those units.
-For example, the OHM SIGN (U+2126) is essentially identical to the GREEK CAPITAL LETTER OMEGA (U+03A9) as MICRO SIGN (U+00B5) is to GREEK SMALL LETTER MU (U+03BC) and ANGSTROM SIGN (U+212B) is to
-  LATIN CAPITAL LETTER A WITH RING ABOVE (U+00C5).
+For example, the OHM SIGN (U+2126) is essentially identical to the GREEK CAPITAL LETTER OMEGA (U+03A9) as MICRO SIGN (U+00B5) is to GREEK SMALL LETTER MU (U+03BC) and ANGSTROM SIGN (U+212B) is to LATIN CAPITAL LETTER A WITH RING ABOVE (U+00C5).

   As discussed in items EX2 and EX3 in {{INFO-casei-ex}}, it is possible to adjust for this situation using tables designed to resolve case-insensitive equivalence, essentially treating the unit symbols as an additional case variant, essentially ignoring the fact that the graphic representation is the same.
 As a result, those doing string comparisons that are both form-insensitive and case-insensitive do not need to address this issue as part of form-insensitivity, since it would be dealt with by existing case-insensitive comparison logic.

   Where there is no case-insensitive comparison logic, this function needs to be performed using similar tables whose primary function is to provide the decomposition of precomposed characters, as described in {{FORMI-table}}.

 * Two strings may differ in that one has the decomposed form consisting of a base character and an associated combining character while the other has a precomposed character equivalent.

   Although, as discussed in items EX3 in {{INFO-casei-ex}}, it is possible to use tables designed to resolve case-insensitive equivalence by providing as possible case-insensitively equivalent string, multi-character string providing the decomposition of precomposed characters, special logic to do so is only necessary when the decomposition is not a canonical one, i.e. it is a compatibility equivalence.

   In general, the table used to do comparisons, whether case-sensitive or not, needs to provide information about the canonical decomposition of precomposed characters.
 See {{FORMI-table}} for details.

 * Two strings may differ in that the strings consist of combining characters that have the same effect differ as to the order in which the characters appear.
 For example, a letter might be followed by a combining character above and a combining character below and the combining characters might appear in different orders.

   There is no way this function could be performed within code primarily devoted to case-insensitive equivalence.
-However, this function could be added to implementations, providing both sorts of equivalence once it is determined that the base characters are case-equivalent while there is a difference of combining characters in to be resolved.
+However, this function could be added to implementations, providing both sorts of equivalence once it is determined that the base characters are case-equivalent while there is a difference of combining characters in to be resolved.(See
-  (See {{FORMI-combining}} for a discussion of how sets of combining characters can be compared).
+  {{FORMI-combining}} for a discussion of how sets of combining characters can be compared).

 ### Name Hashes {#FORMI-hash}

 We discussed in {{IMPL-casei}} the construction of a case-insensitive file name hash.
 While such a hash could also be form-insensitive if the hash contribution of every pre-composed character matched the combined contribution of the characters that it decomposes into.

 However, there is no obvious way that sort of hash could respect the canonical equivalence of multiple combining characters modifying the same base character, when those combining characters appear in different orders.
 Addressing that issue would require a significantly different sort of hash, in which combining characters are treated differently from others, so that the re-ordering of a string of combining characters applying to the same base character will not affect the hash.

 In the hash discussed in {{IMPL-casei}}, there is no guarantee that the hash for multiple combining characters presented in different orders will be the same.
 This is because typically such hashes implement some transformation on the existing hash, together with adding the new character to the hash being accumulated.
 Such methods of hash construction will arrive at different values if the ordering of combining characters changes.

 In order to create a hash with the necessary characteristics, one can construct a separate sub-hash for composite character, consisting of one non-combining character (may be pre-composed) together with the set (possibly null) of combining characters immediately following it.
 Each such composed character, whether precomposed or not, will have its own sub-hash, which will be the same regardless of the order of the combining characters.

 If the hash is to include case-insensitivity, special handling is needed to deal with issues arising from the handling of COMBINING GREEK YPOGEGRAMMENI (U+0345).
-That combining character, as discussed in item EX6 of {{INFO-casei-ex}} is uppercased to the non-combining character GREEK CAPITAL LETTER IOTA (U+0399) which is in turn lowercased to the non-combining character GREEK SMALL LETTER IOTA (U+03B9).
+That combining character, as discussed in item EX6 of
+{{INFO-casei-ex}} is uppercased to the non-combining character GREEK CAPITAL LETTER IOTA (U+0399) which is in turn lowercased to the non-combining character GREEK SMALL LETTER IOTA (U+03B9).
 As a result,  when computing a case-insensitive hash, when a base character is IOTA (of either case) and the previous base character is ALPHA, ETA, or OMEGA (of the same case as the IOTA), that IOTA is treated, for the purpose of defining the composite characters for which to generate sub-hashes as if it were a combining character.
 As a result, in this case a string of containing two composite characters will be treated as were a single composite character since the iota will be treated as if it were a combining character.
 This string will have its own sub-hash, which will be the same regardless of the order of combining characters.

 The same outline will be followed for generating hashes which are to be form-insensitive (only) and for those which are to be both form-insensitive and case-insensitive.
 The initial value, representing the base character, will differ based on the type of hash, as discussed below.

 * In the case-sensitive case, the initial value of the sub-hash